 Introduction to the Initiative

-Started in 2011, the Gorilla Highlands Initiative has been using tourism as a tool of economic and social development.
+Started by Edirisa in 2011, the Gorilla Highlands Initiative has been using tourism as a tool of economic and social development.
 We are marketing a region consisting of Rwanda, Uganda and DR Congo.
 Our mission is to successfully brand and promote this area in a manner that brings an increase in responsible, sustainable and culturally sensitive tourism.
 We put particular stress on tourism helping the bottom-of-the-pyramid inhabitants of the region, in terms of both income and self-respect.

 In 2013 we won a World Summit Award for an interactive ebook (a new edition is in the works).
 Our most well-known product is the Gorilla Highlands Pocket Guide, a booklet published in 10,000 copies.
 Our main gatherings are Gorilla Highlands Silverchef, a regional cooking competition and networking event, and Gorilla Highlands Bootcamp, a canoeing activity meant to introduce junior staff of our partners to the initiative.
 International volunteers are at the core of what we do.